-Comments have been received and addressed from Phil Cheney, Rob de Fegely, Peter Rutherford, Roger Underwood, Ian Keally and Terry Maher.
+Comments have been received and addressed from Phil Cheney, Ruth Ryan, Rob de Fegely, Peter Rutherford, Roger Underwood, Ian Keally and Terry Maher.
 These comments are appreciated.
+The comments by Phil Cheney and Ruth Ryan were broad, inciteful and very useful in progressing this document.

-Limitations.
+Limitations/ Disclaimer.